OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Are penetration tests planned and executed for all products?
-* How often are external security reports reviewed? ✦Is special staff trained or are external certified testers employed?
+* How often are external security reports reviewed?
+* Is special staff trained or are external certified testers employed?

 ##### RESULTS
 * Better preparation against emerging security vulnerabilities